Marcao02/complaw-deeptech/linear_state_machine_language/pyL4/docs/wip/typesystem2.md

 ## TDMap

 A map from some sort S to TimeDelta.
 We simply haven't used maps for other value types yet.
+This is used to transpile away the `must-later`/`may_later` declarations.

 Not currently using subtyping with it either.